SI DEN01130.421 Pre-need Funeral Contracts Established in the State of North Dakota

 B. Policy - North Dakota burial contracts funded by payable on death (POD) bank accounts

 Some individuals may have funded their pre-need funeral arrangements by establishing a separate bank account or CD made POD to the funeral home or cemetery.
 Some of these bank accounts may have been incorrectly excluded from resources.
-Because the owner of the CD or bank account is alive, he or she is still the owner of the account.
+Because the owner of the CD or bank account is alive, they are still the owner of the account.
 The “POD” designation does not transfer ownership from the individual to the funeral home until the owner is deceased.

 In these situations, even though a pre-need funeral service contract exists, and even though the contract specifies that certain burial space items are intended to be purchased upon the individual's death, only the general $1,500 burial funds exclusion applies (to the extent it has not been used elsewhere).
 Amounts in excess of this limit are not excluded under the burial space exclusion because the funds are not paid to the funeral home for burial space items while the individual is living.
 Since the burial space is not paid for until the customer's death, the customer still retains possession and control of the funds.